schuang/advanced-python-series/workshop2.md

 We will discuss:
 *   The difference between **distributed memory** (like in a cluster) and **shared memory** (like in your laptop).
 *   The types of problems that are easy to parallelize (**embarrassingly parallel**) and those that are more challenging (**tightly coupled**).
-*   **Amdahl's Law**, which gives us a theoretical limit on the speedup we can achieve with parallelism.
+*   The theoretical limit on the speedup we can achieve with parallelism.
 *   Using MPI (Message Passing Interface) for distributed memory parallelism with `mpi4py`.